GenesisFR/DS2TroubleshootingGuide/README.md

 ## BW doesn't find DS2

 If you see an error saying "A fatal error has occurred and the app must shut down.
-In order to play Dungeon Siege 2: Broken World, you msut first install the full version Dungeon Siege 2." (it only shows up when running the game in windowed mode), download the [reg patch](https://github.com/GenesisFR/DungeonSiegeRegPatches) and run it from \<path-to-game\> (select option 1).
+In order to play Dungeon Siege 2: Broken World, you must first install the full version Dungeon Siege 2." (it only shows up when running the game in windowed mode), download the [reg patch](https://github.com/GenesisFR/DungeonSiegeRegPatches) and run it from \<path-to-game\> (select option 1).

 ## Camera spinning too fast